 - If a candidate already has an MEd from CUNE, they cannot earn another one, but they can add an endorsement. - Candidates can add an additional endorsement to an existing Nebraska Teaching Certificate for a grade level not held on a current certificate.
-To do so there is an additional 3 credit hour class that must be added to their program - EDUC 543 Advanced Student Teaching-Special Education which is 100 hours of field experience that must be completed at the new grade level.
+To do so there is an additional 3 credit hour class that must be added to their program - EDUC 543 Advanced Student Teaching-Special Education - which is 100 hours of field experience that must be completed at the new grade level.

 Completion of an undergraduate degree that meets Concordia's graduate admission requirements is the educational prerequisite for this program.
-Candidates seeking administrator certification in Nebraska must hold a current Nebraska teaching certificate and must have the equivalent of two (2) full school years teaching experience in approved/accredited elementary, middle, and/or secondary schools.
-Candidates from a state other than Nebraska must contact that state to determine if the program will provide an endorsement in the state.
+A valid Nebraska teaching certificate is required if a Nebraska endorsement is desired.
+Candidates from a state other than Nebraska must contact that state to determine if the program will provide an endorsement in that state.